Dat-TG/KDN-Classroom/README.md

 - Reset password by email
 - Upload avatar
 - Edit avatar: crop, rotate, zoom in, zoom out

+### Teacher

+#### Class management
+- Create class
+- List classes
+- Show class details
+- Show list of teachers and students in class

+#### Class invitation
+- Create a class invitation link and join class by link
+- Invite student by email
+- Invite teacher by email

+### Student

+#### Join class
+- By code
+- By invitation link

 ### Public Hosting
 - Includes functionality to upload projects to a public host, facilitating easy sharing and accessibility.